 By day I am a thirtysomething technology professional.
-By night I am many things: swords & sorcery nerd, metalhead, conservationist, smartass, homeowner, revolutionary.
+By night I am many things: swords & sorcery nerd, tabletop gamer, metalhead, conservationist, smart-ass.

 My main “hobby” these days is survival: I have a severe and sensitive allergy to corn, which is not only a food, but is used in food additives, preservatives, disinfectants, lotions, cosmetics, dyes, building materials, and more.
 I also have a host of other sensitivities, all of which can cause anaphylaxis in the right amounts.